eodus/Rmaxmind-1/README.md

 Rmaxmind
 ========

-Pure R implementation of (legacy) MaxMind IP Geolocation data
+Pure R implementation for reading and processing (legacy) MaxMind IP Geolocation data

 While not a full-on R package, the routines in maxmind.R will enable the user to